open-policy-agent/opa/docs/content/docker-authorization.md

 Congratulations!
 You have successfully prevented containers from running without seccomp!

-The rest of the tutorial shows how you can grant fine grained access to specific clients.
+The rest of the tutorial shows how you can grant fine-grained access to specific clients.

 ### <a name="identify-user"></a> 8.
 Identify the user in Docker requests.